tstack/lnav/docs/source/cli.rst

 .. option:: -q

-   Do not print the log messages after executing all of the commands.
+   Do not print informational messages.

 .. _management_cli: